Skip to main content

 Based on an evaluation of risk conducted by Safe Food, a scheme was introduced for horticulture covering only seed sprouts in order for Queensland to meet its obligations in relation to the adoption of the National Standard.

-There are three new National PPP Standards for berries, melons and leafy vegetables set to take effect in February 2025.
+There are three new national PPP Standards for berries, melons and leafy vegetables will take effect Australia-wide in February 2025.

 • Dairy Products